 How do you think that, and being part of two different cultures, shaped you?

 It's a great question.
-I think part of being a product of two very different cultures I think does mean that there's no one culture or one kind of way of being that is what's expected of you or what seems kind of foreordained or natural.
-And so I think when I talked about my mother's experience in being able to pick certain elements of American culture and of course certain elements of the culture she came from, I think in certain ways I was probably talking about my own experience, too, and having the opportunity to be part of very different cultures that I've come from.
-Also it is about choosing and making choices about what is most important to me, and in certain ways, creating my own mix of cultures in my life, and also in terms of how my wife and I have built our family and the lives of our children.
+I think part of being a product of two very different cultures does mean that there's no one culture or one kind of way of being that is expected of you or what seems kind of foreordained or natural.
+When I talked about my mother's experience in being able to pick certain elements of American culture and of course certain elements of the culture she came from, in certain ways I was probably talking about my own experience, too, and having the opportunity to be part of very different cultures that I've come from.
+Also, it is about choosing what is most important to me and, in certain ways, creating my own mix of cultures in my life and also in terms of how my wife and I have built our family and the lives of our children.

 What does your role look like at Flatiron?

 So I'm the company's chief operating officer.
 I'm actually the first person to be in that role for the business.
 I think we were about 11 years old when the CEO decided to create that role.
-The things that I do specifically, parts of the business that report directly to me include our finance, legal, compliance, privacy, and corporate strategic operations teams.
-What I think I'm also very, very focused on is working closely with my colleagues at the company to make sure that we are building a sustainable business model and also, like any senior leader at the company, to make sure that we are building a culture, a culture that supports our mission and ideals as well as a culture that supports our ability to be a successful business.
+The things that I do specifically and the parts of the business that report directly to me include our finance, legal, compliance, privacy, and corporate strategic operations teams.
+What I think I'm also very, very focused on is working closely with my colleagues at the company to make sure that we are building a sustainable business model and also, like any senior leader at the company, to make sure that we are building a culture that supports our mission and ideals, as well as a culture that supports our ability to be a successful business.

-And I think one thing I would say that I think is important in thinking about what newer businesses like Flatiron need to do is they need to bring perspectives under a single roof that have not typically been brought together.
+I think one thing I would say is important in what newer businesses like Flatiron need to do is to bring perspectives under a single roof that have not typically been brought together.
 At Flatiron, we need people with clinical expertise, with life sciences and pharma expertise, with engineering expertise, with business expertise, who understand many different parts of the healthcare landscape.
-We need to understand both what the existing business models are, how they work, why they work.
-And we also need people who can question what exists today and come up with new models that improve upon what exists already.
+We need to understand what the existing business models are, how they work, and why they work.
+We also need people who can question what exists today and come up with new models that improve upon what exists already.

-One thing I've found is there is no single person or likely even small group of people who have all of that necessary expertise.
-So what I've learned, and many of the other businesses I've worked in, I think you could say some of the same things about, is that you have to build teams of people that collectively have that expertise.
-And then you need to work together in a way that one plus one equals three, and each person brings to the table the thing that they know that others don't, and that you can put that together in a way to really solve these complicated problems rather than, I think, devolve, as sometimes happens, into a situation where you're really arguing about whose perspective is better or right.
-That can't be the way to solve these problems because it is going to take understanding these different perspectives, putting them together in a way that they haven't been put together before, in order to succeed.
+One thing I've found is there is no single person or likely even small group of people, who have all of that necessary expertise.
+So what I've learned, and many of the other businesses I've worked in you could say some of the same things about, is that you have to build teams of people that collectively have that expertise.
+And then you need to work together in a way that one plus one equals three, and each person brings to the table the thing that they know and you put that together in a way to really solve these complicated problems rather than, I think, devolve, as sometimes happens in a situation where you're arguing about whose perspective is better or right.
+That can't be the way to solve these problems, it is going to take understanding these different perspectives and putting them together in a way that they haven't been put together before in order to succeed.

 In the context of that, how do you see Mandala?

-The biggest blocker to both problem solving, and innovation, is being able to work together.
-And our capacity to work together is shaped significantly by how well we understand each other, and our lived experiences.
+The biggest blocker to both problem solving and innovation is being able to work together.
+Our capacity to work together is shaped significantly by how well we understand each other and our lived experiences.
 Mandala has helped me better connect with and understand people on my team, many of whom have very different perspectives and lived experiences.

-And Flatiron is deeply committed to diversity and inclusion.
-What Mandala has helped us do is to step beyond just a commitment to certain beliefs and ideals, but to help us understand how we put those into practice in our business in a way that helps us attract and retain talented people that make a huge impact on what we do as a business, and also, for each of us as leaders, to help understand each other better and understand the different perspectives of the many, many members of the Flatiron community, and to take that understanding to sort of build ourselves into a more tight-knit and more effective community.
-So it's a way of putting in practice values that we believe strongly, but also in ways that make us a stronger organization and a stronger business.
+Flatiron is deeply committed to diversity and inclusion.
+Mandala has helped us step beyond just a commitment to certain beliefs and ideals, but to help us understand how we put those into practice in our business in a way that helps us attract and retain talented people that make a huge impact on what we do as a business.
+For each of us as leaders, by understanding each other better and understanding the different perspectives of the many, many members of the Flatiron community, we take that understanding to build ourselves into a more tight-knit and effective community.
+It's a way of putting in practice values that we strongly believe in, but also a way to make us a stronger organization and a stronger business.

 Can you share more?

-So one way that it served me is in some of these small group sessions we've done.
-I've spent time with colleagues whom I work with, but whose personal stories I didn't always know.
-And through the process of working together through some of the scenarios that you've presented us, I've actually learned a great deal more about my colleagues as people, and I hope that they've learned a bit more about me as a person and what makes me tick.
+One way Mandala served me is in some of the small group sessions we've done.
+I've spent time with colleagues whom I work with but whose personal stories I didn't always know.
+Through the process of working together through some of the scenarios that you've presented us, I've actually learned a great deal more about my colleagues as people, and I hope that they've learned a bit more about me as a person and what makes me tick.

 How would you talk about the ROI of a program like this, particularly to other operating or people leaders who are trying to ensure value for programming?

 What we've worked through with Mandala are ways to solve business problems.
-Now, some business problems are maybe not necessarily connected to what people's experiences outside the workforce are, or different perspectives that people bring, but many business problems are, and even things that I think to me have a hybrid character, which is, what are we going to do because a client is unhappy?
+Now, some business problems are maybe not necessarily connected to people's experiences outside the workforce or different perspectives that people bring, but many business problems are, and even things that I think to me have a hybrid character, which is, what are we going to do because a client is unhappy?
 Or what are we going to do when there seems to be an imperfect fit between a manager and an independent contributor?
-I think appreciating the extent to which issues around diversity, inclusion can be a big part of those situations, and really what you've helped us do is understand them and give us a vocabulary that we use when we try and solve business problems every day, which is how do we take a group of people that bring different skill-sets and experiences and knit ourselves together in a team that can solve problems that none of us could solve individually.
+I think we need to appreciate the extent to which issues around diversity and inclusion can be a big part of those situations.
+What you've helped us do is understand them and give us a vocabulary to use when we try and solve business problems every day—including, how do we take a group of people that bring different skill-sets and experiences and knit ourselves together in a team that can solve problems that none of us could solve individually.

-To me, it's an emphasis on being practical, on how do you take ideas that are often talked about in terms of policy or philosophical approaches or commitments or issues of ethics and these sorts of things, all of which are important, but how do you take those ideas and how do you apply them practically in the workforce to solve the kinds of problems that I think we try to spend each day solving?
+To me, it's an emphasis on being practical, on how do you take ideas that are often talked about in terms of policy or philosophical approaches or commitments or issues of ethics, all of which are important, but how do you take those ideas and how do you apply them practically in the workforce to solve the kinds of problems that I think we try to spend each day solving?

 What makes Mandala special is that it’s given us very practical, easy-to-integrate tools that are informed by values that we hold.
 It has helped make us a stronger and better community that attracts and retains talent, and in doing so, it helps us create stronger and better business outcomes.

-And to me, the most exciting part of my day is when I've learned something new that I can actually apply going forward to make me better at my job.
-And I feel so fortunate to have worked in businesses that have allowed me to have that experience again and again.
+To me, the most exciting part of my day is when I've learned something new that I can actually apply going forward to make me better at my job.
+I feel so fortunate to have worked in businesses that have allowed me to have that experience again and again.

 What I've gotten from Mandala is a different perspective on why people might not see the same set of facts the same way, but also a series of tools, very practical tools, informed by values that I think everyone at Flatiron holds.
 But what we've learned is, in a very practical way, how do you take those values and allow them to make you a stronger and better community and a stronger and better business.